How To Clean Your Mouldy Washing Machine (& Make It Sparkle!)

 How does washing machine mould occur?

-What do I need to prevent washing machine mould?
+What do I need to prevent mould in my washing machine?

-Today we're sharing the perfect way for you to clean your washing machine.
-It's strange, but it's simple: White vinegar, water and baking soda- that's all!
+Today, we're sharing the perfect way for you to clean your washing machine.
+It's strange, but it's simple: White vinegar, baking soda and washing-up liquid - that's all!

-This eco-friendly method doesn't use bleach or other nasty chemicals, only costs pennies to make, and is an ingredient you most likely already have in your kitchen, so no excuses!
+This eco-friendly method doesn't use bleach or other nasty chemicals, only costs pennies to make, and you most likely already have the ingredients in your kitchen, so no excuses!

 Great news!
-You can clean your mouldy washing machine in less than an hour and it's super simple.
-You can also Save time & energy on laundry if you really hate it.
+You can clean your mouldy washing machine in under an hour, and it's super simple.

 Here's what you need: